-- Two brief Interim reports are given to parents during the year for Years 1- Year 6, one in the Autumn term and one in the Spring term.
-This usually coincides with Parents Evening to explain to parents where their child is currently performing within the year group band and where they are aiming for as the academic year goes on.
-However, some children may be performing in the previous year group band at some points within the academic year.
+- Parents Evening opportunities are offered during both the Autumn term and Spring Term. - Two Interim Reports are given to parents during the year, one in the Autumn term and one in the Spring term to explain to parents where their child is currently performing within the year group band and where they are aiming for as the academic year goes on.
+Some children may be performing in the previous year group band at some points within the academic year.
 It is advised that children do not go above their year group band and all teachers aim to achieve Mastery a deeper, firm and secure understanding of concepts.
 Both reports will also enable parents to track the progress that their child is making over a period of time.
-The interim reports report on Reading, Writing, Maths and Science with guidance for suitable next steps. - The interim reports are given to parents during Parents' Evening so that they can be explained to parents if necessary. - An end of year report is sent out to parents of pupils in F1-Year 6 at the end of the Summer term.
+The interim reports report on Reading, Writing, Maths and Science. - An End of Year report is sent out to parents of pupils in F1-Year 6 at the end of the Summer term.
 This report, reports on the attainment of all areas of the curriculum Reading, Writing, Maths, Science and all compulsory foundation subjects.
 The core subjects are broken down into six sub bands (beginning, beginning plus, within, within plus, secure and secure plus) and the foundation subjects are broken down into three sub bands (beginning, within and secure).
 This report allows parents to track the progress that their child has made and to see if they have achieved their end of year targets.
 EYFS reports report on pupil's attainment in relation to all areas of the EYFS curriculum.
 In F1 this tells parents the level their child is working at in relation to the ages and stages contained in the 'Development Matters' document and breaks each age band into emerging, developing & expected.
-The F2 reports, report on attainment in relation to the Early Learning Goals and this is broken down into emerging, expected & exceeding.
+The F2 reports, report on attainment in relation to the Early Learning Goals and this is broken down into emerging and expected.
 Reports also contain information on the 'Characteristics of Effective Learning'.